Skip to content

 What are the Types of Work Shifts?

-The hours for a first shift, sometimes known as the day shift, are usually pretty close to what you’d expect for the “traditional” working day, starting in the morning and ending in late afternoon.
-These employees could work the standard 9 to 5, but first shifts can also start earlier or end a later.
+• First Shift: The hours for a first shift, sometimes known as the day shift or morning shift, are usually pretty close to what you’d expect for the “traditional” working day, starting in the morning and ending in late afternoon.
+These employees could work the standard 9 to 5, but first shifts can also start earlier or end later.
 Most office-based and manufacturing roles will require at least some employees to work first shift.

-The second shift, also known as the swing shift, generally runs from afternoon to around midnight.
+• Second Shift: The second shift, also known as the swing shift, afternoon shift, or evening shift, generally runs from afternoon to around midnight.
 The timing of the shift can vary dramatically, and start times can be as early as 11 a.m. or as late as 5 p.m.
 In many industries, especially hospitality, this can often be the busiest shift of all.

-Sometimes the reality of jobs doesn’t match up well with conventional shift times.
+• Split Shift: Sometimes the reality of jobs doesn’t match up well with conventional shift times.
 Take hospitality, where busy periods of lunch and dinner are often separated by long quiet spells.
-In cases like these, companies might choose to create split shifts, where employees also take a long break in the middle of their shifts.
+In cases like these, companies might choose to create a split shift schedule, where employees also take a long break in the middle of their shifts.

 Why do Employers Use Different Shift Schedules?